-Florida is home to more than 40,000 small business locations owned and operated by local franchisees, who provide over 404,000 jobs to Floridians.
-These business owners affiliate with nationally known brand names – but they chose to take a risk, invest their personal finances, and create opportunities within communities here in Florida.
+Florida is home to more than 40,000 small business locations owned and operated by local franchisees, who provide over 404,000 jobs in the community.
+These business owners affiliate with nationally known brand names – but they are the ones who choose to take a risk, invest their personal finances, and create opportunities within communities here in Florida.

 The Franchisor/Franchisee Relationship

 - Invest hundreds of thousands of dollars in their businesses

 - Are committed to and support Florida communities